Glossary

 Actor

 The address or public key associated with the signature of an incoming request to the user account or threshold signer contract.
-This is the party trying to transact on behalf of the user account, and it may be the owner or a party authorized by an abstraction rule.
+This is the party trying to transact on behalf of the user account, and it may be the owner or a party authorized by a transaction policy.

 Allow List